peterwwillis/devopsyoga-content/methods/index.md

 3. Software artifacts need to be elevated and bounded (i.e., visual) to their source (e.g., source code, source code repository) in order to be able to decrease the overall Lead Time of a service delivered.
   - Add metadata to built artifacts (e.g. Docker containers) to expose what it is, where it came from, how to monitor/maintain it, etc

+## Lean manufacturing-inspired

 ### [Continuous Learning][4]

 Using [Kaizen][5] to build knowledge and learn experimentally.
 Not unlike the retrospective after a scrum sprint.
 The general idea here is to experiment with how you do something, learn from it quickly, and then do it better.
 It's a very Lean/Agile way of moving development forward.
 By leveraging the past two methods, continuous learning is even faster.

 Ideally, as lessons are learned, they would be contributed back to an organizational knowledge base.
 In the absence of such a thing, you can just contribute what you've learned to this Wiki :-) (but no proprietary information, please)

+### Andon cords
+This is more interperative, but similar to Toyota's TPS system and its Andon cord, DevOps organizations implement their own forms of Andon cords.
+[This article](https://itrevolution.com/kata/) explains.

 ## Not Agile-specific